Last Updated: Feb 9, 2018

 Limiting yourself like this will ensure that you don't gain too much body fat along with your lean muscle gains.
 We all know how annoying the "cutting" phase is (burning excess fat to become ripped), so by limiting your bodyfat gains now you're doing yourself a favour because you won't have to lose as much fat later down the track.

 As you are trying to bulk up you may notice you're gaining too much fat.
 You will either see this by measuring your body fat every now and then, or you will plain see it in the mirror.

 If this happens, you should consider altering your muscle diet.
 Decrease your daily calories by 100-200 calories and see how that goes for a while.
 If you still think you're gaining too much fat, adjust your calorie count again by a couple hundred or so.

-Hopefully this article has taught you why you cannot build muscle and burn fat at the same time, and how you can go about minimizing bodyfat increases.
 The more patient you are with your bulking phase by taking it slow and only eating enough calories to trigger muscle growth, then the less time you will have to spend burning that excess fat later on.

 To pull off an effective bulking phase without also becoming a sumo wrestler, you'll want a carefully structured workout and (most importantly) nutrition plan.
 These are the top-rated bulking programs I'd recommend if you want to leave program design to the pros to focus on getting the best results.
 Good luck, warrior.